fogstream/fogstream-cli/README.md

 ## Instalation

 ### From sources
-Download fogstream_cli `zip` and run the following command
+Download fogstream-cli `zip` and run the following command

 ```bash
 pip install <path to zip>